Find Grad Schools

 1,585 Yearly Graduations

 Liberty University comes in at #6 on our list of the most popular colleges offering master's degrees in health professions.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-For the 2020-2021 academic year, 1,585 master's degrees were handed out to health professions majors at Liberty University.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 1,585 people received their master's degree in health professions from Liberty University.
+Of these students, 82% were women and 38% were members of underrepresented racial-ethnic groups.

 1,449 Yearly Graduations

 University of Phoenix - Arizona comes in at #7 on our list of the most popular colleges offering master's degrees in health professions.
 Roughly 89,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,153 per year.
-For the 2020-2021 academic year, 1,449 master's degrees were handed out to health professions majors at UOPX - Arizona.
-About 88% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,239 per year.
+During the most recent year for which we have data, 1,449 people received their master's degree in health professions from UOPX - Arizona.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 1,400 Yearly Graduations

 The University of Texas at Arlington is the 8th most popular school in the nation for students seeking a master's degree in health professions.
 Roughly 48,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
-During the 2020-2021 academic year, 1,400 people received their master's degree in health professions from UT Arlington.
-Of these students, 88% were women and 48% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 1,400 people received their master's degree in health professions from UT Arlington.
+Of these students, 89% were women and 47% were members of underrepresented racial-ethnic groups.

 #9